 Pilots are generally professional seafarers who have served on ships in the capacity as a senior deck officer.
 The majority of pilots serving the major ports of the world hold an IMO STCW II/2 Master’s qualification and have served as Captain or Chief Officer on a merchant ship (or the Naval equivalent).
 There are exceptions to this with some pilotage authorities recruiting and training pilots from the local community.
 Examples of this can be found in the USA where in many ports pilotage is a family business.
 In the smaller ports pilots will often be recruited from those familiar with the local waters, additionally in many such ports it is not unusual for the pilot also to be the harbour master.
 Reflecting this it can be said that entry qualifications for pilots will range from a general maritime qualification to a full Master’s certificate.

 Excellent!
-In most countries the majority of pilots will be retiring in the next 15 years or so.
-There is currently a world shortage of qualified junior officers and this will inevitably lead to a serious shortage of pilots in the next 10 years.
-Salaries obviously vary enormously but as a general guide the salary is equivalent to the sea going salary obtainable with the qualification held.
+In most countries many pilots will be retiring in the next 10 years or so.
+There is currently a world shortage of qualified junior officers and this will inevitably lead to a serious shortage of pilots in the next 5 years.
+Salaries vary enormously due to many factors:- mainly entry qualification, size of port, pilotage area, types and size of vessels.

 Outline of a pilot’s duties